EnvGen/Tutorials/amplicons-no_overlap.rst

 *PART III: CLASSIFYING*
 -----------------------

+**If you're working on 18S reads:**
+Please refer to the `18S taxonomy workflow <https://github.com/EnvGen/Tutorials/blob/master/18S_taxonomy.rst>`_ and then proceed to Part IV here.
+Otherwise, follow Steps 12 and 13 as described below.

 **STEP 12: Classifying OTU**
 	There are many tools for assigning taxonomy to a read.
 Here we use the `SINA classifier <http://www.arb-silva.de/aligner/>`_.
 Its online version only accepts 1000 sequences at a time.
 You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the SINA classifier locally.